Vegetable Rice Pilaf Recipe

 Rinse the Rice

 A really simple but important detail, rinsing the rice well will result in an extra fluffy pilaf with perfectly separated grains.
-Once removed from heat it’s important to let it rest covered and continue cooking in its own steam for 10 minutes or so.
+Once removed from heat it’s important to let it rest covered and continue cooking in its own steam for 10 to 15 minutes or so.
 Fluff with a fork and enjoy hot.

 Vegetable Rice Pilaf